 The CAC meetings provide a public forum for citizens to provide input to the transportation planning process.
-Public announcements of CAC meetings are provided to newspapers of general circulation, radio, and television stations within the study area, inviting the participation of the general public in the meetings.
+Public announcements of CAC meetings are provided to newspapers of general circulation, radio, and television stations within the study area, as well as posted on the MPO website, inviting the participation of the general public in the meetings.